That-Dev-Girl-Sites/jhalabi.com/_posts/2018-02-12-the-girls-are-out.md

   - pregnancy
 tags:
   - second trimester
+excerpt: I have to say that, so far, my second trimester has been quite pleasant.
 ---

 I have to say that, so far, my second trimester has been quite pleasant.
 I finally feel less tired. _(Read: I am no longer sleeping 12 hours a day.)_ I am definitely not nauseous.
 I may almost go as far as saying that I feel like my pre-pregnancy self.
 Almost.